Portland and Beyond

 - The International Environmental Law Project, the only legal clinic in the country to focus solely on international environmental law, works on climate change, oceans and fisheries, international wildlife trade, and trade and environment issues.

 - Earthrise Law Center (formerly the Pacific Environmental Advocacy Center) represents public interest organizations in litigation and administrative actions domestically.
 It often works in conjunction with the Northwest Environmental Defense Center.

 - Other clinics offer law students to address equity issues, including by representing low-income individuals and small businesses owned by women, minorities, or recent immigrants.

-- The Center for Career and Community Engagement and the Environmental Studies Program help students find internship opportunities, including those related to sustainability, in the Portland metro area.
+- The Career Development Center and the Environmental Studies Program help students find internship opportunities, including those related to sustainability, in the Portland metro area.

 - Lewis & Clark’s Environmental Studies Program is a member of the Coalition for a Livable Future, which unites over 100 Portland-area environmental, social justice, planning, job growth, transportation, and other organizations to promote healthy and sustainable communities.